pigatron-industries/arduino_eurorack/docs/oscillators.md

 A WaveTable represents a range of lookup tables of values for a single cycle of a waveform.
 There can be a slightly different lookup table used depending on the frequency of playback.
 This can be used to reduce aliasing by removing higher harmonics from the higher frequency lookup tables.

+For more complex waveforms containing multiple harmonics, this is often the most efficient way to synthesise, since the wave form is pre-calculated.

 WaveTable uses template parameters to set number of tables and the sample size of each table.
 By default the number of tables is evenly distributed over a 10 octave range, so to create a WaveTable with one table per octave you can use:

 ```cpp